Strings

 ; the list of strings

-The function checking, whether has object type of a string, is (nil stringp x) which value will be x if x is a string.
+The function checking, whether has the object string type, is (nil stringp x) which value will be x if x is a string.

-In work with strings functions at least for reading elements of a string, change of these elements and for comparison of two strings are necessary.
+In operation with strings functions at least for reading of units of string, change of these units and for matching of two strings are necessary.

 (string elt n)